vladflore/blog/_posts/2020-07-13-pet-project-part2.markdown

 added some code coverage constraints and mutation testing.
 This is more of a minimalistic configuration, feel free to explore more and make changes as you see fit for your project.

-Next we will finally start writing some code to implement the first iteration of the project, as stated in [part 1].
+Next, we will finally start writing some code to implement the first iteration of the project, as stated in [part 1] of this series.

-See ya next time!

 [part 1]: {{ site.baseurl }}{% post_url 2020-07-06-pet-project-part1 %}
 [SonarQube on EC2]: {{ site.baseurl }}{% post_url 2020-06-04-aws-ec2-sonarqube %}